 The Arctic Marine Litter Project

-As the problem is multi-faceted, there is no single solution.
-Therefore, working on solutions means working on a variety of issues, with a variety of stakeholders and a variety of scientific disciplines.
-This is something that Wageningen University & Research can offer.
+As the problem of plastics in the Arctic is multi-faceted and international, there is no single solution.
+Therefore, working on solutions means working on a variety of issues, with a variety of stakeholders and scientific disciplines.